 - Ontario’s population is projected to increase by 35.8%, or almost 5.3 million, over the next 26 years, from an estimated 14.7 million on July 1, 2020, to over 20.0 million by July 1, 2046.

-- The nine pandemics have affected the growth of Ontario’s population through both the disruptions to migration flows and the associated higher mortality.
+- The pandemic has affected the growth of Ontario’s population through both the disruptions to migration flows and the associated higher mortality.
 From a rate of 1.3% last year (2019–20), the pace of annual growth of the provincial population is projected to decrease to 0.6% in 2020–21 before rising to 2.1% in 2021–22.
 After that, the rate of growth is projected to ease gradually over time, reaching 1.0% by 2045–46.

 - Net migration is projected to account for 86% of all population growth in the province over 2020–2046, with natural increase accounting for the remaining 14%.

 - The number of seniors aged 65 and over is projected to almost double from 2.6 million, or 17.6% of the population, in 2020 to 4.5 million, or 22.2%, by 2046.
 The growth in the share and number of seniors accelerates over 2020–2031 as the last cohorts of baby boomers turn 65.
 After 2031, the growth in the number of seniors will slow significantly.

 - The number of children aged 0–14 is projected to increase moderately over the projection period, from 2.3 million in 2020 to 3.0 million by 2046.
 The children’s population share is projected to decrease gradually from 15.5% in 2020 to 14.8% by 2046.